Wait Wait... Don't Tell Me!: Not My Job

 A celebrity guest calls in (or occasionally appears onstage) to be interviewed by the host and the panelists as well as take a three-question multiple-choice quiz.
 In Wait Waits early years, "Not My Job" guests were mainly pulled from NPR's roster of personalities and reporters; the pool of guests later expanded to include guests of greater celebrity.
 When the show tapes live on the road, the NMJ guest is often someone of local celebrity, as is the chosen listener.

 As the segment's title suggests, the guests are quizzed on topics that are not normally associated with their field of work.
 For example, former U.S. Secretary of State Madeleine Albright was asked questions on the history of Hugh Hefner and Playboy magazine, while author Salman Rushdie was asked about the history of Pez candy.
 Often, the subject matter of the quizzes serve as an oblique yet comic juxtaposition to the guests' fields of work, such as when Mad Men creator/producer Matthew Weiner was quizzed on ways people try to cheer others up ("Glad Men") in a March 2015 appearance.

 Listener Limerick Challenge

-Kurtis (or the announcer) reads three limericks connected to unusual news stories, leaving out the last word or phrase of each.
+Slade (or the announcer) reads three limericks connected to unusual news stories, leaving out the last word or phrase of each.
 The contestant wins the prize by correctly completing any two of them.
 Philipp Goedicke writes the limericks.